exonum/exonum-doc/src/architecture/storage.md

 for every block. `tx_location_by_hash` is an auxiliary table that provides an index to quickly lookup `block_txs` by a transaction hash.

-## Genesis block

-At the node start, services should initialize its tables, by creating the table instances with a specific prefixes.
-To set up its data tables, service should handle `genesis_block` [event][genesis-block-creation].

-!!! note
-    `genesis_block` event is called every time an Exonum node starts.

 [level-db]: http://leveldb.org/
 [rocks-db]: http://rocksdb.org/
 [base-index]: https://github.com/exonum/exonum-core/blob/master/exonum/src/storage/base_index.rs